Lecanemab: History

 In July 2022, the US Food and Drug Administration (FDA) accepted an application for accelerated approval for lecanemab.

 In September 2022, Biogen announced positive results from an ongoing phase III clinical trial.

 In November 2022, it was announced that the drug was a success in clinical trials, and exceeded its goal in reaching primary endpoints.

 The efficacy of lecanemab was evaluated in a double-blind, placebo-controlled, parallel-group, dose-finding study of 856 participants with Alzheimer's disease.
 Treatment was initiated in participants whose disease was in the stage of mild cognitive impairment or mild dementia and who had confirmed presence of amyloid beta pathology.
 Participants receiving the treatment showed significant dose- and time-dependent reduction of amyloid beta plaque: Those receiving the approved dose of lecanemab, 10 milligrams/kilogram every two weeks, had a statistically significant reduction in brain amyloid plaque from baseline to week 79 compared with those receiving a placebo, who had no reduction of amyloid beta plaque.

 The FDA approved lecanemab in January 2023, via the accelerated approval pathway for the treatment of Alzheimer's disease.
 The FDA granted the application for lecanemab fast track, priority review, and breakthrough therapy designations.
-The approval of Leqembi was granted to Eisai R&D Management Co., Ltd.
+The approval of Leqembi was granted to Eisai R&D Management Co., Ltd. In July 2023, the FDA converted lecanemab to traditional approval.

+Efficacy of lecanemab was evaluated using the results of Study 301 (CLARITY AD), a phase III randomized, controlled clinical trial.
+Study 301 was a multicenter, randomized, double-blind, placebo-controlled, parallel-group study that enrolled 1,795 participants with Alzheimer's disease.
+Treatment was initiated in participants with mild cognitive impairment or mild dementia stage of disease and confirmed presence of amyloid beta pathology.
+Participants were randomized in a 1:1 ratio to receive placebo or lecanemab at a dose of 10 milligrams (mg)/kilograms (kg), once every two weeks.
+Lecanemab demonstrated a reduction of decline from baseline to 18 months on the primary endpoint, the Clinical Dementia Rating Scale Sum of Boxes score, compared to placebo.
+Statistically significant differences between treatment groups were also demonstrated on all secondary endpoints, which included the Alzheimer's Disease Assessment Scale Cognitive Subscale 14, and the Alzheimer's Disease Cooperative Study–Activities of Daily Living Scale for Mild Cognitive Impairment.